learn-co-students/SENG-LIVE-013122-phase-4/lectures/02-client-server-communication-p1/README.md

 ![domain_2](assets/domain_2.png)

 ### Create Action and strong params
->Note: To review why we use strong params review the `Strong Params and Mass Assignment` on canvas.
+>Note: To review why we use strong params review the `Strong Params and Mass Assignment` on Canvas.

-To prevent malicious users from abusing mass assignment, rails does not allow params to be passed to `.create`
+To prevent malicious users from abusing mass assignment, Rails does not allow params to be passed to `.create`

 Strong params must be use to easily pass params.